tc39/proposal-temporal/README.md

 This proposal is currently [Stage 2](https://github.com/tc39/proposals#stage-2).

-At the time of writing, all the major design decisions that we are aware of have been made, but [some](https://github.com/tc39/proposal-temporal/milestone/6) are not yet reflected in the API documentation, polyfill, and specification text.
+At the time of writing, all the major design decisions that we are aware of have been made.
-These are expected to be ready for TC39 delegates to review within the next few weeks, in preparation for Stage 3.
+The proposal is under review by the TC39 delegates and the bar for making subsequent changes is high.
-After that point, the bar for making changes will become higher.
+Nonetheless, changes may occur as the result of further research during Stage 2 and Stage 3 of the TC39 process.

 Stage 3 Reviewers: